 Indexes the international literature of sociology and related behavioral sciences from over 1,700 journals, books and book chapters, dissertations and proceedings.
 Since 2001, many records include references cited.

-As the official digital dissertations archive for the Library of Congress and as the database of record for graduate research, PQDTGlobal includes millions of searchable citations to dissertations and theses from 1861 to the present day together with over a million full-text dissertations that are available for download in PDF format.
-The database offers full text for most of the dissertations added since 1997 and strong retrospective full-text coverage for older graduate works.
-It also includes PQDT UK & Ireland content.
+Includes searchable citations to dissertations and theses from 1861 to the present day.
+The database offers full text for most of the dissertations added since 1997 and some full-text coverage for older graduate works.

 The Education Resource Information Center (ERIC) is the world's most widely used index to education literature.
 It is supported by the U.S. Department of Education and contains over 1.5 million records of journal articles, research reports, curriculum and teaching guides, conference papers, dissertations and theses, and books.